By Don Goodman

 "I found you on LinkedIn and noticed that your background includes working at ABC.
 I am interviewing there and wondered if you could answer just a few questions as a random act of kindness.
 I promise not to take much of your time and thank you in advance."

-You can also search your college alumni database to see if anyone worked there.
+You can also search LinkedIn's Education section to see if anyone from one of your schools worked there.
 A fellow "alum" is generally more likely to respond to your request than someone with whom you have nothing in common.

 Of course you will check the company out by viewing their web site and press releases.
 You should also see their presence on Twitter (and follow them), Facebook, LinkedIn, and even YouTube.
 That’s all pretty standard.